pbv-public/firestore-orm/README.md

 `tx.get()` accepts an additional options to configure its behavior:
   * `createIfMissing` - see [Create if Missing](#create-if-missing)

+Firestore transactions require all reads to have been completed before issuing write requests.

 #### Create if Missing